ivanvorobei/awesome-ios/README.md

 <b>CMD</b> + <b>F</b> for search by list.
 Also available navigation.
 To the right of each repository you can see •, click on it to open the preview.<br>

 <h3>Contribute</h3>
 Let me know If you know or are developing a cool project.
 The project <b>should be written in Swift</b> and has preview.
-I do not add other restrictions as stars, contributers, etc. Create fork and new <a href="https://github.com/IvanVorobei/awesome-ios-ui/pulls">Pull Request</a> with new items.<br>
+I do not add other restrictions as stars, contributers, etc. Create fork and new <a href="https://github.com/IvanVorobei/awesome-ios-ui/pulls">Pull Request</a> with new items.<br><br>

 [![Patron](https://github.com/IvanVorobei/SPPermission/blob/master/Resources/Patron%20Button.svg)](https://patreon.com/ivanvorobei)